dashton90/aws-study-guides/SAA-CO2/README.md

 * Snapshots are incremental backups - when you create a new snapshot, only the blocks that have changes since the last snapshot are saved.
 * When you create an EBS volume based on a snapshot, the replicated volume loads data in the background so that you can begin using it immediately.
 * It is good practice to tag all instances and snapshots.

+Elastic File System (EFS)
+==
+Elastic File System provides a scalable NFS file system for use with AWS and on-prem resources.
+EFS scales dynamically as you add and remove files.
+With Amazon EFS, you pay only for the storage used by your file system.

+* EFS offers four storage classes
+    * Standard stores your data in at least three availability zones within a region.
+    * Standard-IA stores your data in at least three availability zones within a region.
+Per GB retrieval fees apply.
+    * One Zone stores your data in a single availability zone.
+Data is automatically backed up using AWS Backup.
+    * One Zone-IA stores your data in a single availability zone.
+Data is automatically backed up using AWS Backup.
+Per GB retrieval fees apply.
+* EFS can be mounted on multiple EC2 instances across multiple availability zones within the same region so all instances can share a common data source.

 Elastic Network Interfaces (ENI)